grillitype/ProofGenerator/README.md

 ## Setup and Usage of GT-Sample-Strings.txt in Glyphs App

- In Glyphs App: Preferences > Sample Strings > Open File > select GT-Sample-Strings.txt
+ In Glyphs: Preferences > Sample Strings > Open File > select GT-Sample-Strings.txt

  Switch to glyph-view and use cmd + alt + f to select sample text

+ ## Setup and Usage of GT-Sample-Strings.txt in Robofont

+In Robofont: Preferences > Space Center > Input Text > + > add seperate lines from GT-Sample-Strings.txt

+Open Space Center > Select Sample Text in Dropdown Menu